Get Your Topic

 I swear by the giant calendar.
 I like one that is hung on the wall beside your desk.
 If it is on the desktop, it may get buried and covered under your papers, books, and computer.
 I color code different jobs such as interviews, workday, and writing time.
 Then work backwards to the very first day you start and write down every job you need to complete.
 You should make sure to incorporate some off days within the agenda for relaxation and refreshing of your mind and spirit.

 Make sure you meet frequently with the faculty advisor.
 He or she should see you enough that he or she knows who you are, what you wish to accomplish, and what issues you may be experiencing.
 You should never miss scheduled meetings or ignore messages from the advisor.
-Do not waste his or her time, but instead use the person and the person’s knowledge.

 Those who have been doing this for a while know that you should take care of your body and mind.
 You should eat properly, exercise, mediate, and relax as regular intervals.
 You have to be the strongest person you can be in order to do your best job on the most important academic piece you will ever write.